onisj/devOps_setup/shell-scripting/README.md

 - **Verifying folder creation**: Confirmed three folders were created
 - **Creating variable script**: Created variables_demo.sh with basic variable usage

-**📸 Screenshot Required**: Terminal showing the chmod +x command being executed on both scripts
+**Screenshot Required**: Terminal showing the chmod +x command being executed on both scripts

 ## File Permissions

 The `chmod +x` command adds execute permissions to the script file, allowing it to be run directly with `./my_first_shell_script.sh`.

-**📸 Screenshot Required**: Before and after file permissions using `ls -l` to show permission changes
+**Screenshot Required**: Before and after file permissions using `ls -l` to show permission changes

 ## What is a Shebang (#!/bin/bash)?